Diocese of the Philippines and Vietnam: Diocese of the Philippines and Vietnam of the PESEA

 On February 22, 2020, Metropolitan Paul of Manila and Hanoi celebrated the great consecration of the Church of St. Seraphim of Sarov in Makalangot on the island of Mindanao, which became the first full-fledged church building in the diocese.
 On the same day, a first Diocesan Assembly of the clergy and laity of the Philippine-Vietnamese diocese was held was held there.
-Five deaneries within the diocese were established: deanerу of Manila, deanerу of Davao City, deanerу of General Santos, deanerу of Vietnam, and deanerу of Davao del Sur.
+Five deaneries within the diocese were established: deanery of Manila, deanery of Davao City, deanery of General Santos, deanery of Vietnam, and deanery of Davao del Sur.

 On February 12, 2023, meeting of the clergy of the diocese decided to separate the North Kotobato deanery from the Davaovo deanery, and also to include the Davao del Sur deanery to the Davao deanery.
 A diocesan Department for Prison Service and a Youth Department were also established.

 Ruling bishops of the diocese

 The bishop of the diocese bears the title of Bishop of Manila and Hanoi.